revaturelabs/interviewquestions/Python/Python-Datatypes/List.md

   </details>

 ---
-25.What is the output of the following code?
+25.What is the output of the following code

 ```python
 my_list = ["Hello", "Python"]